-Dr. Gala holds a Ph.D. in a multidisciplinary field including Education: Thought and Policy with an emphasis in Social Contexts in Education and Criminology from the University of Rochester (NY); an M.S.Ed. in Educational Administration from the Warner Graduate School of Education and Human Development (now the "Warner School of Education"); M.A. in Criminal Justice/Management and Administration from the University of Central Oklahoma (Edmond, OK); B.S. in Criminal Justice from Rochester Institute of Technology, and A.A.S. in Police Science-Criminal Justice from Monroe Community College (NY, 1974).
-His academic performance resulted in being inducted into Pi Gamma Mu - International Honor Society in Social Science, Alpha Phi Sigma - National Criminal Justice Honor Society, and Kappa Delta Pi - International Honor Society in Education.
+Dr. Gala holds a Ph.D. in a multidisciplinary field that includes Education: Thought and Policy with an emphasis in Social Contexts in Education and Criminology from the University of Rochester (NY); an M.S.Ed. in Educational Administration from the Warner Graduate School of Education and Human Development (now the "Warner School of Education"); M.A. in Criminal Justice/Management and Administration from the University of Central Oklahoma (Edmond, OK); B.S. in Criminal Justice from Rochester Institute of Technology, and A.A.S. in Police Science-Criminal Justice from Monroe Community College (NY, 1974).
+His academic performance resulted in him being inducted into Pi Gamma Mu - International Honor Society in Social Science, Alpha Phi Sigma - National Criminal Justice Honor Society, and Kappa Delta Pi - International Honor Society in Education.

 In late 2010, Dr. Gala's published work and Ph.D. dissertation on social support theory in predicting an adolescent's engagement in delinquent behavior or disengagement in education or the propensity toward either was included in the Encyclopedia of Criminological Theory (Sage Publications).
-His introduction of social support theory is recognized as a major contribution to the literature of criminology.
+His introduction of social support theory involving juveniles is recognized as a major contribution to the literature in criminology.

-Dr. Gala is the Director of Trainer Certification for the International Association of Correctional Training Personnel (IACTP) for 12-years and was given a 2-year appointment as the Co-Chair of the Correctional Trainer Certification Commission (CTCC) in November 2011, which is administered through the American Jail Association and IACTP, and through a scheduled transition left the Commission in November 2013.
+Until 2020, Dr. Gala was the elected Director of Trainer Certification for the International Association of Correctional Training Personnel (IACTP) (12-years), He was given a 2-year appointment as the Co-Chair of the Correctional Trainer Certification Commission (CTCC) in November 2011, which is administered through the American Jail Association and IACTP, and through a scheduled transition left the Commission in November 2013.
 Prior to November 2011, he was the Co-Vice Chair of the CTCC for 3-years.
-He was appointed onto the Commission (CTCC) in January 2018, Also, he is a Certified Correctional Trainer and was a Certified Taser Instructor for 8-years until April 2018.
+He was appointed to the Commission (CTCC) in January 2018, Also, he is a Certified Correctional Trainer and was a Certified Taser Instructor for 10-years until April 2018.
 He is presently a Commissioner of the CTCC, and a Certified Correctional Trainer (CTCC).

 Dr. Gala has 8-years of adult education experience with progressive responsibilities at the positions of Lecturer, Assistant Professor, and Associate Professor (5 years) in higher education.
 He has held these positions in the fields of Criminal Justice and Education.
 From 2011-2014, Dr. Gala held a dual appointment in Criminal Justice and Education at a college in the South-Central region in the State of Tennessee.
 Dr. Gala also holds the position of President and Chief Research Consultant for Educational Consultants Network, Inc. (ECN) (NPO) and past CEO/Chief Research Consultant for The Gala Group, Inc. from 2008-2019.
-He is also a Certified Correctional Trainer (CTCC), former Certified Taser instructor (TTA), and former Certified PREA Auditor (USDOJ), Dr. Gala brings a wealth of knowledge and skills to any organization or client.
-Through several subject matter experts and professionals, ECN provides training (including previously approved P.O.S.T. in-service training modules), program evaluation, cost-effectiveness analysis, cost-benefit analysis, PREA audits, pre-ICE audits, program evaluations, and research.
+As a Certified Correctional Trainer (CTCC), former Certified Taser instructor (TTA), and former Certified PREA Auditor (USDOJ), Dr. Gala brings a wealth of knowledge and skills to any organization or client.
+Through several subject matter experts and professionals, ECN provides training (including previously approved P.O.S.T. in-service training modules), program evaluation, cost-effectiveness analysis, cost-benefit analysis, and research.

-Dr. Gala has been working with a group of SMEs developing programs for ECN.
-ECN will provide training, program evaluation, cost-effectiveness analysis, cost-benefit analysis, program evaluations, and research.

-In the future, ECN will focus on police training use-of-force, criminal investigations, and custody and non-custody interviews.
+In the future, through ECN, Dr. Gala will focus on police training use-of-force, multicultural training, communication skills, criminal investigations, and custody and non-custody interviews.
 ECN will focus on research addressing the implementation of Social Support Questionnaires to identify students in 5th, 6th, and 7th grades who have the propensity toward serious violent behavior.
-Students identified with a low Social Support Quotient (SSQ) and s high SVB quotient will be subjected to an intervention program with a licensed Clinical Psychologist, significant adults from home, and primary teacher.
+Students identified with a low Social Support Quotient (SSQ) and a high SVB quotient will be subjected to an intervention program with a licensed Clinical Psychologist, significant adults from home, and a primary teacher.

-In 2008, he retired from federal service after 27+ years, which included nearly 21-years of service with the U.S. Department of Justice, Federal Bureau of Prisons, as a Correctional Treatment Specialist/Federal Officer (with law enforcement authority pursuant to 18 U.S.C. §3050 and Tenn.
-Code Ann. §38-3-113; and conducted administrative investigations and fully litigated cases before the U.S. EEOC while an EEO Employee Representative pursuant to 29 C.F.R. §1614.605).
+In 2008, Dr. Gala retired from federal service after 27+ years, which included nearly 21-years of service with the U.S. Department of Justice, Federal Bureau of Prisons, as a Federal Officer/Sr. Case Manager (with law enforcement authority pursuant to 18 U.S.C. §3050 and Tenn.
+Code Ann. §38-3-113; and conducted administrative investigations and fully litigated cases before the U.S. EEOC while an EEO Employee Representative - 29 C.F.R. §1614.605).
 He is a veteran of the U.S. Air Force (4-years), U.S. Air Force Reserve (active 1980-1982), and U.S. Army, receiving an Honorable Discharge from each Branch with various accommodations and awards.
 He is also a Master Mason, NYS, F&AM, Clio Lodge #779, Hilton, NY (1984-pres).